VVCS Eligibility at a Glance

 The Veterans and Veterans Families Counselling Service (VVCS) provides free and confidential, nation-wide counselling and support for war and service-related mental health conditions, such as posttraumatic stress disorder, anxiety, depression, sleep disturbance and anger.
 Support is also available for relationship and family matters that can arise due to the unique nature of military service.

-- served in domestic or international disaster relief operations;
+- ADF Reservists who do not have CFTS, but who have served in domestic or international disaster relief operations.

 - Participants in the Veterans’ Vocational Rehabilitation Scheme.